-This data has led to RKMS placing an increased focus on our students with English Language Development needs.
+This data has led to RKHS placing an increased focus on our students with English Language Development needs.
 With our English Language Development Coordinator, we have created a plan to integrate support for all teachers in fully implementing SDAIE ("Specially designed academic instruction in English") in instruction of all students, including those with needs in English Language Development.
-As this addresses ELD needs for our newcomers to the English Language, plans for our Long term English Learners (LTEL) are different.
-Our English Language Development Coordinator observes teachers and collaborates with them beginning from lesson planning, to coteaching the unit together.

-They provide feedback on SDAIE integrated strategy implementation, as well as supporting students in the classroom.
-The Coordinator currently delivers 5 professional developments a year to train them on additional ELD topics, strategies and the latest research.
-Additionally, we offer designated support for Level 1-2 students during after school, Saturday school, English Fundamentals class, push in support, or a second ELD class.
-During this time, our ELD coordinator will meet with targeted groups to support in their efforts for reclassification while also providing supplementary resources, such as Rosetta Stone.
+Our English Language Development Coordinator, along with her ELD Instructional Assistant, will observe teachers daily, providing feedback on SDAIE integrated strategy implementation, as well as supporting students in the classroom.
+Additionally, we offer designated support for these students during our True Targeted Intervention (TTI) tutoring block in what is called the ELD Resource Lab.
+During this time, our ELD coordinator will meet with targeted groups to support in their efforts for reclassification.